-Article 2 is often combined with article 14 when it comes to corruption, but is sometimes also invoked on its own.
+Article 2 is often combined with article 14 (the right to fair trial) when it comes to corruption but is sometimes also invoked on its own.
 This happened in Macedonia (2008) and Chad (2009) for example, where corruption in general was a problem.
-The Committee used the same formulation in both Concluding Observations: that corruption has a negative impact on the full enjoyment of the rights guaranteed in the Covenant.
-Article 2 was also invoked in the review of China, Macao in 2013: the Committee was then concerned about the mandate of the Commission against corruption.
+The Committee used the same formulation in both Cobs: corruption has a negative impact on the full enjoyment of the rights guaranteed in the Covenant.
+Article 2 was also invoked in the review of China, Macao in 2013: the Committee was concerned about the mandate of the Commission against corruption.